ItsLhuis/track-player/docs/docs/web/api/functions/equalizer.md

 ## setEqualizerBands

 Set the configuration for all equalizer bands at once.
+The player will automatically adjust the pre-amp gain to prevent clipping based on the new band settings.

 ```javascript
 TrackPlayer.setEqualizerBands(bands: EqualizerBand[]): void